Thai King Bhumibol Adulyadej dies at 88

 King Bhumibol ascended to the throne 70 years ago, making him the world's longest-reigning living monarch, before his death.

+Hundreds of people had for days gathered at Bangkok's Siriraj Hospital where the king was being treated, and as the sun began to set, the crowd began to swell in the thousands.

-Thais had flocked to the hospital in which he was being held, dressed predominantly in pink -- an auspicious color believed to restore health -- and yellow, which is the color of the King.
+They were dressed predominantly in pink -- an auspicious color believed to restore health -- and yellow, which is the color of the King, based on the fact he was born on a Monday.

+According to the palace statement, all government buildings will fly the Thai flag at half-staff for 30 days starting October 14.
+And in a sign of how deeply this leader's death will be marked, all civil servants have been ordered to wear black clothing for a year as a sign of mourning, the palace said.

 The king was widely revered in Thailand.
 His appeal stretched from the rich urban elite to the poor agricultural workers in the provinces.
 During his reign, he skilfully charted a course that put the monarchy at the center of Thai society, acting as a force for community and tradition even as the country lurched between political crises and military coups.